chris-morgan/anymap/README.md

 [![Build Status](https://travis-ci.org/chris-morgan/anymap.svg?branch=master)](https://travis-ci.org/chris-morgan/anymap)

 If you’re familiar with Go and Go web frameworks, you may have come across the common “environment” pattern for storing data related to the request.
 It’s typically something like ``map[string]interface{}`` and is accessed with arbitrary strings which may clash and type assertions which are a little unwieldy and must be used very carefully.
+(Personally I would consider that it is just *asking* for things to blow up in your face.)
+In a language like Go, lacking in generics, this is the best that can be done; such a thing cannot possibly be made safe without generics.

-This is madness.
-Hare-brained, stark, raving madness, just *asking* for things to blow up in your face.
-Unfortunately for people in Go, it’s the best that they can have because of its weak type system; such a thing cannot possibly be made safe without generics.
+As another example of such an interface, JavaScript objects are exactly the same—a mapping of string keys to arbitrary values.
+(There it is actually *more* dangerous, because methods and fields/attributes/properties are on the same plane.)

-Fortunately, we can do better in Rust.
+Fortunately, we can do better than these things in Rust.
 Our type system is quite equal to easy, robust expression of such problems.

 The ``AnyMap`` type is a friendly wrapper around a ``HashMap<TypeId, Box<Any>:'static>``, exposing a nice, easy typed interface, perfectly safe and absolutely robust.